tylerlong/glip-plus-dist/dev-notes.md

 ## Release new version

 Develop the new version in XCode.

-Archive and export it as "" when it's ready.
+Archive and "Export a Developer ID-signed Application".